appvia/tako/docs/reference/config-params.md

 ## kev.workload.liveness-probe-timeout

-Defines how many the timeout for the liveness probe for the workload.
+Defines the timeout for the liveness probe for the workload.
 See official K8s [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-command).
 Kev will attempt to infer the timeout value from the information specified in the compose file.

 Kev uses the following heuristics to derieve that information for each service: